 You do not need to be a homeowner.
 Renting is fine.
 We are more concerned with finding a stable living arrangement with adequate space.

-Inner Circle does not discriminate against anyone based on age, gender, race, religion, ethnicity or sexual orientation.
+Inner Circle does not discriminate against anyone based on age, gender identity, gender expression, socioeconomic status, religion, ethnicity or sexual orientation.